cryptoEstudiante/xbt-websocket-with-server/README.md

 ###### This document was first issued on November 1, 2017.

 ## Welcome to the README!
-WebSockets are cool because they enable servers to push data to clients without the client pull that HTTP GET requests require.
+WebSockets are cool!
+They enable servers to push data to clients.

 The sections that follow describe the source code files, functionality, and known issues of the demo.

 ## Source Code Files
+Following are the source code files for the demo:

-The *js-client-socket.js* file contains the source code of the JavaScript client.
+* js-client-socket.js: Contains the source code of the JavaScript client.

-The Cascading Style Sheets, level 3 (CSS3) file is located in the css folder.
+* css/maincss.css: Contains the Cascading Style Sheets, level 3 (CSS3) code to style the Web page.

+* index.html: Contains the HTML code for the Web page.

 ### Required Scripts
 The JavaScript client requires the following scripts to run:

-* highcharts.js: The client uses the  [Highcharts API]('https://www.highcharts.com/') to
-    create the chart on the Web page of the demo.
+* highcharts.js: The JavaScript client uses the  [Highcharts API]('https://www.highcharts.com/') to create the chart on the Web page of the demo.

-* jquery-3.2.1.js: The client uses the JQuery *ready* event to begin script execution.
+* jquery-3.2.1.js: The JavaScript client uses the JQuery *ready* event to begin script execution.

-These scripts are included in the *index.html* file.
+An external reference to each script is included in the index.html file.

 ## Functionality